cabal-install uses expired key policies

 A bug in cabal-install

-key policy file's expiration timestamp.
-This means that users of
+verification of the key policy file's expiration timestamp.
+This means

-they have not connected to Hackage in a long time, even after the
+against Hackage if they have not connected to Hackage in a long time,

 We do not believe that it has been possible to exploit this

-However, in case key revocation occurs, we strongly advise all users
+in case key revocation occurs, we strongly advise all users of

 to ensure that they have version 3.10.2.0 or